 Brush lightly with olive oil and place directly onto the grill.
 Both an indoor or outdoor grill works great with this recipe.

 Grill for about 3-5 minutes of each side or until lightly charred.
-The total grilling time will vary as it depends on the size of your fennel bulb.
+The fennel cooking time will vary as it depends on the size of your fennel bulb.
 The end result should be a soft and tender bulb.

 Season with sea salt and a grinding of pepper to taste.
 A sprinkle of Italian parsley and you are done!

 Be prepared to listen to all the oohs and the ahhs as your family and friends devour this grilled fennel.